FeatureBaseDB/featurebase/docs/tutorials.md

 ```
 To add a manager to this swarm, run the following command:

-    docker swarm join --token SOME-TOKEN MASTER-IP-ADDRESS:2377
+    docker swarm join --token SOME-TOKEN MANAGER-IP-ADDRESS:2377
 ```

-Let's make the slave node join the master.
-Copy/paste the command above in a shell on the slave, replacing the token and IP address with the correct values.
-You may neeed to add `--advertise-addr=SLAVE-EXTERNAL-IP-ADDRESS` parameter if the slave has more than one network interface:
+Let's make the worker node join the manager.
+Copy/paste the command above in a shell on the worker, replacing the token and IP address with the correct values.
+You may neeed to add `--advertise-addr=WORKER-EXTERNAL-IP-ADDRESS` parameter if the worker has more than one network interface:
 ```
-docker swarm join --token SOME-TOKEN MASTER-IP-ADDRESS:2377
+docker swarm join --token SOME-TOKEN MANAGER-IP-ADDRESS:2377
 ```

-Run the following on the master to check that the slave joined to the swarm:
+Run the following on the manager to check that the worker joined to the swarm:
 ```
 docker node ls
 ```